Shaker (gene): Function

 The Sh gene plays a part in the operation of potassium ion channels, which are integral membrane proteins and are essential to the correct functioning of the cell.
 A working shaker channel is voltage-dependent and has four subunits, which form a pore through which ions flow, carrying type-A potassium current (IA).
 A mutation in the Sh gene reduces the conductance of charge across the neuron since the channels do not work, causing the severe phenotypical aberrations mentioned above.
 These types of ion channels are responsible for the repolarization of the cell.

 The shaker K channel is a homo tetrameric protein complex.
 When confronted with a stimulus, the tetramers undergo conformational changes; some of these changes are cooperative.
 The final step involved in the opening of the channel is highly synchronized.

-Recently, the shaker gene has also been identified as a gene that helps determine an organism's amount of sleep.
+The shaker gene has also been identified as a gene that helps determine an organism's amount of sleep.
 The phenotype of the flies that need less sleep is called minisleep (mns).